netzke/netzke-core/README.md

 If a component gets loaded dynamically and it figures out that one of its routes is currently active, it'll trigger the corresponding handler after being rendered.

+## Authentication and authorization

+You can access the instance of the Netzke controller via `Netzke::Base.controller`.
+As it inherits from `ApplicationController`, it also has the access to the `current_user` if that is defined.

 ## Requirements

 * Ruby >= 2.0.0